Going Out to Dinner with Kids While on a Sleep Schedule

 Will a lovey help my child sleep?

-Lovey’s are not a safe option for babies under age 1.
-Sometime after the first birthday, you may want to try introducing a lovey.
+Lovey’s come in many forms: a stuffed animal, a favorite blanket, or even a small part of mom’s T-shirt.
+Sometime after the first birthday, it’s safe to introduce a lovey during sleep times.
 It can be a useful tool while a child is experiencing separation anxiety or working on self-soothing.

 How should we choose a comfort object?